Wary of cyber security laws, UK eyes softly-softly approach

 More than nine in 10 British companies have suffered a cyber breach in the past year and intellectual property is being stolen on an "industrial scale", government officials said in a briefing ahead of a government update on Monday on its year-old cyber security strategy.

-But despite the fact that more and more trade secrets are being purloined via the Internet, officials said they favoured a softly-softly approach.
+But despite the fact that more and more trade secrets are being purloined via the Internet, officials said they favored a softly-softly approach.

 That would involve professional auditing and governance bodies and shareholders and analysts pressuring company directors to explain what they were doing to thwart cyber threats, they said.